Which are the best pillows in the UK? And is there anything more confusing and less interesting than shopping for pillows?

 Tempur is a pioneering sleep brand that developed technology used by NASA to create its own version of memory foam.
 It is much longer established than most sleep brands in the UK – but it is also one of the most expensive.

 Your first impression with a Tempur pillow is likely to be that it feels hard.
 However, the foam material is designed to bounce back slower and mould around you better.
+In other words, it gives a supportive feel after the initial sinking sensation.
 Some people absolutely love it, other people don’t.

 The good news it that you get a 30 day trial period to figure out which camp you fall into.